matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 The Adventure of the Noble Bachelor
 ```

 And he says: you know what?
-I think we should have a whiskey and
+I think we should have a whisky and soda.
-soda.
 Interrogating this witness has gotten me kind of tired.

-[Time 0:27:01]
+[Time 0:27:00]

 ```
   we shall have horrors